Andrew Prine

-Andrew Lewis Prine (February 14, 1936 – October 31, 2022) was an American film, stage, and television actor.
+Andrew Lewis Prine (February 14, 1936 – October 31, 2022) was an American actor.
+He had a prolific career spanning from the 1950s through the 2010s, appearing in over 180 film and television productions, and was well known for his roles in Westerns.

-Early life
+Early life and education

 Prine was born in 1936, in Jennings, Florida.
-He was raised in a farming community.
+He was raised in a farming community, and graduated from Miami Jackson Senior High School.
+He attended the University of Miami on a theater scholarship, but dropped out and headed to New York to pursue acting, enrolling at the Actors Studio.

 Career

 Early performances

 In the mid-1950s, Prine was a "starving" stage actor in New York City.
-Prine made his acting debut in an episode of United States Steel Hour in 1957.
-He was the lead in the Broadway production of Thomas Wolfe's Look Homeward, Angel.
+He made his professional debut in an episode of United States Steel Hour in 1957.
+Aged 22, he was then cast as the lead in the Broadway production of Thomas Wolfe's Look Homeward, Angel.
 Adapted by playwright Ketti Frings, the play opened at the Ethel Barrymore Theatre on November 28, 1957.
 In 1958, Prine was brought in as a replacement for Anthony Perkins.
 It ran for a total of 564 performances and closed on April 4, 1959.
 The production was a critical success. it won 1958 Best American Play and was nominated for several Tony Awards.

 Prine left Broadway in pursuit of film acting after he realized the greater pay difference between stage and screen work.
 From 1959, he was cast in a series of small roles for television.
 In 1962, Prine was cast in the Academy Award-nominated film The Miracle Worker as Helen Keller's older brother James.
 He had fond memories of his co-star Anne Bancroft, who was dating Mel Brooks at the time.